Tactile sensor: Biologically inspired tactile sensors

 A variety of biologically inspired designs have been suggested ranging from simple whisker-like sensors which measure only one point at a time through more advanced fingertip-like sensors, to complete skin-like sensors as on the latest iCub.
 Biologically inspired tactile sensors often incorporate more than one sensing strategy.
 For example, they might detect both the distribution of pressures, and the pattern of forces that would come from pressure sensor arrays and strain gauge rosettes, allowing two-point discrimination and force sensing, with human-like ability.

 Advanced versions of biologically designed tactile sensors include vibration sensing which has been determined to be important for understanding interactions between the tactile sensor and objects where the sensor slides over the object.
 Such interactions are now understood to be important for human tool use and judging the texture, even curvature, of an object.
 One such sensor combines force sensing, vibration sensing, and heat transfer sensing.

-A recent breakthrough bioinspired tactile sensor lets robots "feel" their surroundings with 1.76° precision, enabling blind navigation (0.2mm accuracy) and texture recognition (97% success).
-Its ultra-robust design withstands extreme deformations for reliable operation in real-world environments.
+A biologically inspired tactile sensor allows robots to note their surroundings with 1.76° precision, enabling blind navigation and texture recognition.